Abram Claude, Vice President, Columbia Management Learning Center

 Small business owners can potentially mitigate the effect of the new 3.8% net investment income tax (NIIT) by establishing or updating a retirement plan for their business.
 Strategic use of tax-advantaged retirement plans may prevent one from breaking through the MAGI income threshold for the NIIT strategy.
 The Columbia Management Learning Center is dedicating a

-The net investment income tax (NIIT) is a new, permanent tax that is effective beginning in 2013.
+The net investment income tax (NIIT) is a new, permanent tax that began in 2013.
 Investors’ workplace retirement plans, such as 401(k) plans, may offer several opportunities to reduce exposure to the tax.
-The Columbia Management Learning Center is dedicating a series of blog articles to this important and timely “Navigating the New
+The Columbia Management Learning Center is dedicating a series of blog articles to this important and timely “Navigating the New Tax Regime” topic.

 The views expressed in this material are the views of the author through the date of publication and are subject to change without notice at any time based upon market and other factors.
 All information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.
 This information may contain certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those discussed.
 There is no guarantee that investment objectives will be achieved or that any particular investment will be profitable.
 Past performance does not guarantee future results.
 This information is not intended to provide investment advice and does not account for individual investor circumstances.
 Investment decisions should always be made based on an investor's specific financial needs, objectives, goals, time horizon and risk tolerance.
 Please see our social media guidelines.